openemr/host-openemr-on-aws-fargate/README.md

  * `openemr_service_fargate_maximum_capacity`      Maximum number of fargate tasks running in your ECS cluster for your ECS service running OpenEMR.
 Defaults to 100.
  * `openemr_service_fargate_cpu_autoscaling_percentage`        Percent of average CPU utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running OpenEMR.
 Defaults to 40.
  * `openemr_service_fargate_memory_autoscaling_percentage`        Percent of average memory utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running OpenEMR.
 Defaults to 40.
+ * `enable_long_term_cloudtrail_monitoring`        By default the architecture comes with a Cloudtrail Trail that logs all events in the same region the architecture is deployed to and stores them in Cloudwatch Logs for 9 years in addition to storing them in S3 for 7 years.
+You can choose to disable this for testing but we would recommend leaving it enabled for production settings.
+Defaults to "true".
  * `enable_ecs_exec`          Can be used to toggle ECS Exec functionality.
 Set to a value other than "true" to disable this functionality.
 Please note that this should generally be disabled and only enabled as needed.
 Defaults to "false".
  * `certificate_arn`          If specified will enable HTTPS for client to load balancer communications and will associate the specified certificate with the application load balancer for this architecture.
 This value, if specified, should be a string of an ARN in AWS Certificate Manager.
  * `activate_openemr_apis`          Setting this value to `"true"` will enable both the [REST](https://github.com/openemr/openemr/blob/master/API_README.md) and [FHIR](https://github.com/openemr/openemr/blob/master/FHIR_README.md) APIs.
 You'll need to authorize and generate a token to use most of the functionality of both APIs.
 Documentation on how authorization works can be found [here](https://github.com/openemr/openemr/blob/master/API_README.md#authorization).
 When the OpenEMR APIs are activated the `"/apis/"` and `"/oauth2"` paths will be accessible.
 To disable the REST and FHIR APIs for OpenEMR set this value to something other than "true".
 For more information about this functionality see the `REST and FHIR APIs` section of this documention.
 Defaults to "false".